One of the more onerous chores in gardening is weeding. But there are tricks to make it less so.

 Hoeing is good only when weeds are less than an inch tall or wide.
 Pull all other weeds, using one of the above weeders to uproot them or slice them off.

 But be careful.
-Some weeds, such as purslane, can be spread by hoeing.
+Some weeds, such as purslane and wild campanula, can be spread by hoeing.
 When you cut and scatter tiny bits through the soil, they grow into new plants.
 So you’re not weeding as much as propagating!

-By the time the mums are blooming, we’re tired.
+By the time August and September roll around, we’re tired.
 It’s hot.
 The garden looks ratty and it’s uninspiring to be out working in it.

 But summon what gardening energy you have left to keep up with the weeding.
 One study showed that fall weeding reduced overall weeding the following year by 75 percent!
 Which sort of makes sense.
 Late summer and early fall is when many weeds are going to seed.